rebyn/rebyn.github.io/about.md

 I crack awkward jokes when I'm nervous.

 My name is Tu Hoang.
-I'm working at [Bulletproof Networks](http://bulletproof.net.au) in the R&D team.
-I help maintain the in-house CRM application behind the fleet of instances that Bulletproof helps our clients manage.
-Lately we've been shifting our focus into debulking the monolithic Rails app to microservices, which so far has yielded a lot of interesting challenges.
-Part of the reason I set up this blog is to share my findings along the journey.
+I<strike>'m working</strike> worked at [Bulletproof Networks](http://bulletproof.net.au) in the R&D team.
+I helped maintain the in-house CRM application behind the fleet of instances that Bulletproof helps our clients manage. <strike>Lately Bulletproof has been shifting our focus into debulking the monolithic Rails app to microservices, which so far has yielded a lot of interesting challenges.</strike> Part of the reason I set up this blog is to share my findings along the journey.

 I've devoted most of my weekends in recent years to building [charity-map.org](http://charity-map.org), a platform for doing charitable work in Viet Nam (we have a crowdfunding site at the front and an API at the back that allows business merchants to be involved with causes).